How to Revive Your Grass: 5 Common Problems and Solutions

 As a landscaper in San Diego, I came across many of the different grass problems that often plagued homeowners, and learned how to overcome them in order to give a person that beautiful lush lawn that every homeowner loves.
 In order for grass to grow well, it needs to meet a very specific set of conditions, and when one or more of these conditions are not met, you'll end up with some pretty specific problems.
-Some of the more common grass problems include, thin grass, dead spots, fungus, weeds, and discoloration.
+Some of the more common grass problems include:

 Grass naturally wants to grow up thick and vibrantly green.
 But it often encounters problems and obstacles that keep it thin, patchy, and weak.
 Overcoming these problems is the key to having a beautiful lawn.
 The only downfall is that some of these problems are systemic, meaning that you might have to make some major changes in order to get your grass to grow back properly.
-We'll go through the common problems step by step and how to overcome them.
+We'll go through 5 common problems step-by-step, and provide ways to overcome them.

 Grass soil needs to have good drainage, be slightly acidic, and have some sandy content to it.
 If your soil has large clay deposits or rocks, it will cause the grass to grow very poorly.
 If this is the case, you can try adding gypsum periodically over the course of about three years.
 This will break up the clay slowly over time.
 But for clay and rocks, sometimes the only thing you can do is start over with better soil.